 INDIAN HEALTH SERVICE (IHS)

-ADDED ON December 5, 2023: The Indian Health Service has issued its annual Tribal Self Governance Negotiation Cooperative Program funding opportunity to help defray the costs associated with negotiating self-governance contracts and compacts. $420,000 has been made available under this opportunity with maximum awards of $84,000. here.
-Proposals are due on February 19, 2024.
-To download the synopsis, click here.
+ADDED ON MARCH 28, 2024: The IHS has issued a funding opportunity to enhance Tribes’, Tribal organizations’, and Urban Indian Organizations’ capacity to implement core Public Health functions, services, and activities, and to further develop and improve their Public Health management capabilities. $6,000,000 is being made available under this funding opportunity with maximum awards of $400,000.
+Proposals are due on May 14, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-The Indian Health Service has issued a funding opportunity for its annual Special Diabetes Program for Indians to provide diabetes treatment and/or prevention activities and/or services (also referred to as “activities/services”) for American Indian / Alaska Native (AI/AN) communities. $10 million is being available under this opportunity with maximum awards of $600,000.
-Proposals are due on November 29, 2023.
-To download the synopsis, click here.
+ADDED ON MARCH 15, 2024: The IHS has issued a funding opportunity to assist applicants to establish goals and performance measures, assess their current management capacity, and determine if developing a Public Health program is practicable. $3.6 million is being made available under this funding opportunity with maximum awards of $200,000.
+Proposals are due on May 14, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 NATIONAL INSTITUTES OF HEALTH